yanghoon/obsidian-workspace/Subjects.md

 - Use small threads
 ### Reactive
 Scalable Asyncronous Event Streams
 - Pub/Sub.
-Streams (not a single event)
+Streams (not a single)
-- Use funtional style, asyncronous, backpressure, schadule
+- Use funtional style, backpressur
 - More readable async codes
 - Use small threads